alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://ucsd.edu/'>Ph.D.
-Candidate at University of California, San Diego</a>
+subtitle: Ph.D.
+Candidate at <a href='https://ucsd.edu/'>University of California, San Diego</a>

 profile:
   align: right